-Persistent depression, sometimes called dysthymia, is a type of depression that lasts at least two years or longer.
-Within those two years, the symptoms may get better or more severe, but they’re present at some level throughout that time.
+Persistent depression, sometimes called dysthymia or persistent depressive disorder (PDD), is generally a type of clinical depression that lasts at least two years.
+Within those two years, the PDD symptoms may get better or more severe, but they’re usually present at some level throughout that timeframe.

 Seasonal Affective Disorder (SAD)

-Seasonal affective disorder is a depressive disorder that begins in the winter months and lifts in the spring.
+Seasonal affective disorder can be defined as a depressive disorder that usually begins in the winter months and lifts in the spring.
 It may be related to the amount of natural light available during the day.
-Seasonal depression usually has symptoms like social isolation, weight gain, and oversleeping.
-SAD comes back every winter, year after year.
+Seasonal depression usually has symptoms like social isolation, weight gain, loss of interest in activities, and oversleeping.

-Perinatal depression happens when a woman is pregnant.
-It can also occur after birth, in which it is sometimes called postpartum depression.
-This condition has the symptoms of major depression, and the most common for this disorder are anxiety, sadness, and fatigue.
-The symptoms may be severe enough to interfere with the mother’s ability to take care of her infant correctly.
+Perinatal depression generally happens during pregnancy or after birth, in which case it is sometimes called postpartum depression.
+Perinatal and postpartum depression usually have the symptoms of major depression, and the most common for this disorder tend to be anxiety, distress, sadness, and fatigue.

 Premenstrual Dysphoric Disorder (PMDD)